CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Examples:*

 ```
-* Setting a reminder for the event 'house warming' with the note 'buy groceries'.
+Explanation: Setting a reminder for the event 'house warming' with the note 'buy groceries'.
 > remind house warming t/tomorrow 7.00am n/buy groceries
 ```